-This urban fantasy was published by Harlequin Teen on February 25, 2014 and has 400 pages.
+This urban fantasy that was published by Harlequin Teen on February 25, 2014 and has 400 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Obsidian, Onyx, Opal, Origin, Opposition, The Cage, "Ice Cream", Obsession, Stone Cold Touch
+Other books by this author which I have reviewed include Obsidian, Onyx, Opal, Origin, Opposition, The Cage, "Ice Cream", Obsession, Stone Cold Touch

 First in The Darkest Elements urban fantasy series for young adults and revolving around Layla.
 Based in Washington D.C.